Skip to content

 7. Day 7

-Many families depart Sunday; some extend with an additional 2-3 days of Jerusalem or Tzfat/Tiberias.
-Airport departure choreography: bags held at hotel until afternoon if flight is evening; sherut transport or private van depending on party size.
+Many families depart Sunday; some extend with an additional 2–3 days in Jerusalem or Tzfat/Tiberias.
+Airport departure choreography: bags held at hotel until afternoon if flight is evening; taxi or private van depending on party size.

 Tell us the date, the family, how many guests are coming, and your kashrus standard.
 We'll come back with the hotel recommendation, the seudah format, and a starter itinerary adapted to your family.